GQCG/GQCP/site/docs/developer_documentation/ONV_path_manipulation.md

      this->annihilate(p, n);
      this->create(p, n - 1);

-     // Since a left-translation describes the process of 'encountering an electron/occupied orbital', the sign factor should be updated according to the fermionic anticommutation rules. this->m_sign *= -1;
+     // Since a left-translation describes the process of 'encountering an electron/occupied orbital', the sign factor should be updated according to the fermionic anti-commutation rules. this->m_sign *= -1;
 }
 ```